betrok/ttyhstore/README.md

 ttyhstore genindex <path to files root> <output file>
 ```

-*genindex* use absolute or relative to working directories paths, storage root means noting for it.
+*genindex* use absolute or relative to working directory paths, storage root means noting for it.

 To make sure that everything is correct and download missing asserts and libraries, run
 ```